rwilliams/jrubywiki/Truffle.md

 ## Documentation

-Documentation for JRuby+Truffle is at http://lafo.ssw.uni-linz.ac.at/graalvm/jruby/doc/.
+Developer documentation for JRuby+Truffle is at http://lafo.ssw.uni-linz.ac.at/graalvm/jruby/doc/.
 This includes project outline, how to use Truffle and how to use Truffle-specific functionality.

-This wiki page includes installation instructions, more informal status information and FAQs.
+This wiki page includes more informal installation instructions, status information and FAQs.

 ## Installation